 Small doses of endotoxin induce in mice acute inflammatory responses similar to those occuring during the early stages of septic shock.
-Within hours following the administration of endotoxin, changes occur in organ functions and inflammatory cytokines & chemokines like TNF, IL6 are released.
+Within hours following the administration of endotoxin, changes occur in organ functions and inflammatory cytokines & chemokines like TNF and IL6 are released.

 Co administration of D-galactosamine N (GalN), results in the development of acute hepatic failure.

-Blockade of TNF or TNFR1 results reduction of inflammatory responses and rescue mice from hepatic failure.
+Blockade of TNF or TNFR1 results in the reduction of inflammatory responses and the rescue of mice from hepatic failure.